What inspired you to join Beerwulf?

 With the cost of living rising, people are going out to pubs and restaurants less, and instead having nights in with friends and family.
 This makes home draught a well-priced alternative, enhancing the drinking experience and these moments of joy together.

-We initially thought our eight-liter home-draught system would be interesting to a small subset of customers, as it was designed for pubs and restaurants.
-However, because our customers are staying home, they are willing to pay more for the high-quality machine.
-As a result, we’ll bring more variety of beers to our eight-liter system—there is opportunity for growth here.
+We initially thought our eight-litre home-draught system would be interesting to a small subset of customers, because it was designed for pubs and restaurants.
+However, because our customers are staying at home, they are willing to pay more for the high-quality machine.
+As a result, we’ll bring a wider variety of beers to our eight-litre system – there is opportunity for growth here.

 With Beerwulf, we speed up the product launch timeline from months to days, gathering customer responses and insights into the products in real time.

 What are some important characteristics of the typical Beerwulf customer?

 We’ve invested time researching and understanding our customer base.
 A typical customer enjoys hosting friends, whether for sporting events, weekends together, or game nights.
 They buy both craft beer and mainstream lagers.
 Our home-draught system has been incredibly successful: it’s affordable and a much better experience to pour your own beer than to grab a bottle or can from the fridge.

 How has Beerwulf met the needs of consumers when it comes to payment offerings?

 Our goal is to make the checkout process completely frictionless, allowing customers to pay with their preferred payment method.
 Each market has different needs.
 For example, iDEAL is a popular Netherlands-based payment method, while the UK relies on credit cards.
 Being able to adapt to our customers has had a great impact on our sales and customer loyalty.